-Since then, with the help of a wild gang of contributing writers, photographers, illustrators, and partners in the community, we’ve published 17 beautiful print magazines, co-hosted eight crazy Know Your Neighbour Nights, and have attracted a following of hyper-engaged readers by providing free and flavourful bathroom reading for mountain people.
+Since then, with the help of a gang of contributing writers, photographers, illustrators, and partners in the community, we’ve published 17 beautiful print magazines, co-hosted eight years worth of crazy Know Your Neighbour Nights, and have attracted a following of hyper-engaged readers by providing free and flavourful bathroom reading for mountain people.

 Creating platforms for unconventional storytelling and honest human connection, we’ve often been told that we sparked a sense of belonging and love for this beautifully quirky mountain community, inspiring folks like you to care more deeply for it.
-And you, sweet reader, supported us in every way.
+And you supported us in every way.

-The last copies of our final print edition are currently on stands and HighlineOnline will remain as an archive on the web.
+The last copies of our final print edition are currently on stands and HighlineOnline will remain alive and kickin’ on the web.

-Thanks for being a member of our mountain tribe; and may your bear spray always be pointed downwind.
+Thanks for being a member of our mountain tribe.
+May your bear spray always be pointed downwind.